awsdocs/amazon-kendra-developer-guide/doc_source/getting-started-salesforce.md

 --------

-# Getting started with a Salesforce data source \(Console\)<a name="getting-started-salesforce"></a>
+# Getting started with a Salesforce data source \(console\)<a name="getting-started-salesforce"></a>

 You can use the Amazon Kendra console to get started using a Salesforce data store\.
 When you use the console you specify the connection information you need to index the contents of a Salesforce instance\.
 For more information, see [Using a Salesforce data source](data-source-salesforce.md)\.

 Use the following procedure to create a basic Salesforce data source using the default configuration\.
-The procedure assumes you created an index following the steps in step 1 of [Getting started with an S3 bucket \(Console\)](gs-console.md)\.
+The procedure assumes you created an index following the steps in step 1 of [Getting started with an S3 bucket \(console\)](gs-console.md)\.

 **To create a Salesforce data source using the Amazon Kendra console**